tinode/chat/docs/API.md

 An empty `ua=""` _user agent_ is not reported.
 I.e. if user attaches to `me` with non-empty _user agent_ then does so with an empty one, the change is not reported.
 An empty _user agent_ may be disallowed in the future.

-## Trusted, Public, and Private Fields
+## Trusted, Public, Private, Auxiliary Fields

-Topics and subscriptions have `trusted`, `public`, and `private` fields.
+Topics have `trusted`, `public`, `aux` fields, subscriptions have `private` fields.
+The primary difference between these fields is in access control:

+ * `trusted`: writable by `ROOT` users, readable by anyone.
+ * `public`: writable by the `owner` or the user, readable by anyone.
+ * `aux`: writable by topic administrators, readable by subscribers.
+ * `private`: readable and writable only by the user who created the subscription.

 Generally, the fields are application-defined.
 The server does not enforce any particular structure of these fields except for `fnd` topic.
 At the same time, client software should use the same format for interoperability reasons.
 The following sections describe the format of these fields as they are implemented by all official clients.

+Although it's not yet enforced, if a third-party application defines custom keys, the key names should start with an `x-` followed by the application's fully qualified domain name, e.g. `x-example.com-value: "abc"`.
+The fields should contain primitive types only, i.e. `string`, `boolean`, `number`, or `null`.

 ### Trusted

 The format of the optional `trusted` field in group and peer to peer topics is a set of key-value pairs; `fnd` and `sys` topics do not have the `trusted`.
-The field is writable by ROOT users, readable by anyone who has access to the topic or user.
+The field is writable by `ROOT` users, readable by anyone who has access to the topic or user.
 The following optional keys are currently defined:
 ```js
 trusted: {
   verified: true, // boolean, an indicator of a verified/trustworthy user or topic.